Bee Friendly Perennials | Easy to Grow

-Planting flowers for bees and other pollinators is a favorite pastime of many bee lovers.
+Planting flowers for bees and other pollinators is a favorite pastime of many gardeners.
 Remember, it is not only honey bees that you are helping.
-Designing a bee friendly garden aids a multitude of bee species in finding food and shelter.
-This includes our non bee pollinators too!
-Selecting the best perennial flowers for bees adds beauty to your landscape and provides food and shelter for a multitude of beneficial insects.
+Selecting the best bee friendly perennials adds beauty to your landscape and provides food and shelter for a multitude of beneficial insects.
+What a great way to help pollinators by increasing habitat.

 The very best bee habitats will have a mix of different kinds of plants.
-Annual flowers, perennials, trees, shrubs that bees like – all of these can provide shelter, food and nest materials for hungry pollinators.
+Annual flowers, perennials, trees, shrubs that bees like – all of these can provide valuable foraging for hungry pollinators.

-Unlike annual flowers that grow bloom and go to seed in one season, perennials come back year after year.
+Each type of plant brings something different to the table (so to speak).
+Unlike annual flowers that grow, bloom and go to seed in one season, perennials come back year after year.

 The plant does not invest all of its energy into producing seed in one short season.
 Instead, plant energy produces growth and a bloom cycle but reserves some energy to do it again next year.

-This often results in the plant having a bit less nectar or spectacular bloom than an annual plant.
+Is this better for bees?
+This often results in some perennial flowers having a bit less nectar than an annual plant.
 However, perennials often bloom over a longer time period.
+This makes up for any reduced bee food.

 In order to acquire good pollination, flowers provide pollen or nectar to lure in pollinators.
 However, it is a common misconception that all blooming plants provide food for bees.
 They do not.

 Some plants do not depend on insects for pollination.
-Therefore they may or may not provide nectar designed to lure pollinators.
-In fact, some plants even repel bees.
+Therefore, they may or may not provide nectar designed to lure pollinators.
+In fact, some plants even repel bees – these are a good choice for garden pathways.